Viincentt/linkiboost/README.md

 python main.py config.json
 ```
 ## TODO
+- Find a consistent way to load skills
 - Send invitation when not connected
 - Select level and origin of skills
 - Add tests